-The primary aim of this Resource Guide is to mobilize Faith-inspired resources to end Child Poverty.
-The Guide has been developed by Arigatou International's Interfaith Initiative to End Child Poverty, (End Child Poverty) - a multi-faith, child centred, global initiative that mobilizes faith-inspired resources to end child poverty.
+The primary aim of this Resource Guide is to mobilise Faith-inspired resources to end Child Poverty.
+The Guide has been developed by Arigatou International's Interfaith Initiative to End Child Poverty, (End Child Poverty) - a multifaith, child centred, global initiative that mobilises faith-inspired resources to end child poverty.

-Religious communities and organizations have unique resources.
+Religious communities and organisations have unique resources.
 These include their spiritual values, social capital and moral assets.
-By working together in partnership with like-minded organizations, we believe in mobilising resources to reduce poverty at grassroots and global level.
+By working together in partnership with like-minded organisations, we believe in mobilising resources to reduce poverty at grassroots and global level.
 We have a three-pronged strategy:

-- I. Mitigating the root causes of poverty in the human heart through theological reflection, prayer and action; - II.
-Combating the structural causes of poverty through interfaith advocacy and lobbying; and - III.
-Accompanying, supporting or undertaking replicable and sustainable grassroots projects, all targeting alleviation of Child Poverty.
+- Mitigating the root causes of poverty in the human heart through theological reflection, prayer and action; - Combating the structural causes of poverty through interfaith advocacy and lobbying; and - Accompanying, supporting or undertaking replicable and sustainable grassroots projects, all targeting alleviation of Child Poverty.